 - Seen a post from us or someone on our wall that’s relevant to what you do?
 Jump in and participate in conversations.

-- Use #VisitCanberra in your Instagram captions for us to check it out – it also lets us know that you’re a-ok with us reposting!
-This is the first and best way to get our attention, but we’ll also monitor photos that we’re tagged in or those that use our handle in the caption - just not as often.
+- Use #VisitCanberra in your Instagram captions for us to check it out – this helps make your posts visible to us if you are on a public account.
+We will always reach out to ensure you are happy for us to re-share your visuals in case you want us to look but prefer we don’t touch them.
+Hash tagging is the first and best way to get our attention, but we’ll also monitor photos that we’re tagged in or those that use our handle in the caption - just not as often.

 - We love great captions that tell a story about your Canberra experience and like to include them along with your photo too, if they’re relevant.